 - Manage your other banking needs

-In accordance with the latest travel advisories, we do not recommend that clients book new travel at this time, unless it is to arrange for return travel home.
+In accordance with the latest travel advisories, unless necessary, we do not recommend that clients book new travel at this time.
+If you are booking new travel, please remember to consider the following:

 RBC Rewards / Avion:

-Our primary focus is the safe return of our clients currently travelling and needing to get home.
-As our Travel Rewards Call Centre prioritizes calls for clients that are currently away, please visit the RBC Rewards COVID-19 Travel Advisory page to learn more about RBC Rewards points, changes, cancellation policies and travel insurance about an upcoming trip.
+Visit the RBC Rewards COVID-19 Travel Advisory page to learn more about RBC Rewards points, changes, cancellation policies and travel insurance regarding any upcoming travel.